ZekkVRC/OpenVR2OSC/README.md

 \*\*Opening the steamVR menu suspends the controller input to the program.
 This is to allow steamVR menu actions without accidentally setting off avatar features.

+If you are looking to pass raw input such as the hand skeleton and touchpad data from knuckles controllers, check out KadachiiVR's Knuckles_to_osc: (https://github.com/KadachiiVR/knuckles_to_osc)!

 Disclaimer and Thanks:

 This is my first ever C# project, it is also the first project I am putting up publicly on github.
 Expect jank in the code, expect it to be messy until I have the functionality ironed out and can go back in for a neatness pass.
 Big thanks to BOLL7608 for creating OpenVR2Key which gave me a light at the end of the tunnel when it came to actually getting steamVR input to work.
 Also a big thanks to ChanyaVRC for their handy VRCOscLib library.